 If you’re crushing code, while members of your team are stuck, you’re actively hurting the team.— Steve Kinney (@stevekinney) February 1, 2018

-So let me suggest a few disciplines we can instill in ourselves and others to help each other out.
+So let me suggest 10 disciplines we can instill in ourselves and others to help each other get better.

-First, realize that you bring an extra set of eyes and a unique perspective to others.
-Everybody else can learn and be helped by this, if you’re willing to share it.
+Realize that you bring an extra set of eyes and a unique perspective to every situation.
+Those around you can learn and be helped by this, as long as you’re willing to share it.

-Your past experiences give you a kind of view into the future, where you can see problems before they happen.
+Your past experiences give you a kind of view into the future, where you can see some problems before they happen.
 Make sure to be calling these out!
-It’s so important!
-It’s like clearing the mines before your team walks across the field.
+It’s so important to those around you!

 Be on the lookout for “patterns of pain.”
 These are the recurring things that are always causing trouble and burning a lot of time.
 Focus yourself and others on dealing with those things first.
 Otherwise, they’ll just keep dragging you down.

 Tech debt comes to mind here, but that’s really not what I mean.
 When we talk about tech debt, we mostly mean old or “dusty” code, or things that aren’t quite as perfect as we’d like.
 But, they’re actually not causing any problems.
 They’re working just fine.